2020PB/police-brutality/reports/Illinois.md

 A protestor was taken down by multiple police officers and beaten.
 They seemingly knelt down on his neck.

-tags: arrest, beat, knee-on-neck, protestor
+tags: arrest, beat, knee-on-neck, protester

 id: il-chicago-1